flatland-association/flatland-benchmarks/docs/DEVELOPMENT.md

 ## Developper notes

-### dev.001 - GET list returns URIs instead of resources
+### dev.001 - GET list returns previews instead of full resources

-API endpoints listing resources - such as GET `/bechmarks` - should only return list of URIs.
-The resources themselves are then fetched in consecutive requests.
+API endpoints listing resources - such as GET `/bechmarks` - should only return list of preview (URI + selected fields).
+The full resources themselves are then fetched in consecutive requests.
 This enables effective caching on the client side and minimizes transmitted data load.

 2025-01-24, Olivier Stuker